waynewu6250/Taipei-City-Fire-Department-Data-Processing/README.md

 ## 7. disable folder: python pandas and selenium:
 * Automatically input all information of people with disability into the personnel database.

+## 8. weather_analysis folder: python pandas
+* Data processing to find relations between weather condition and personal refusal to hospital delivery when rescued.

+## 9. locate folder: python pandas and selenium
+* Automatic validation for vague city address collected in dispatch system by searching on website of Taipei City Department of Civil Affairs.